raphaeldealmeida/dict-extension/README.md

 # Inline Dictionary & Translator Chrome Extension

 ## Overview
 The Inline Dictionary & Translator is a Chrome extension that provides instant word definitions and phrase translations directly on any webpage.
-It combines offline dictionary functionality for single words with online translation capabilities for phrases.
+It combines online dictionary functionality for single words with online translation capabilities for phrases.

 ## Features

 ### 1. Word Definitions
 - Instantly lookup definitions for single English words
 - Shows part of speech, definition, and usage examples
-- Works offline using a built-in dictionary
+- **Uses [dictionaryapi.dev](https://dictionaryapi.dev/) for online definitions**
 - Activated by selecting a word + Ctrl key

 ### 2. Phrase Translation